Text source: Wallace Revells

 The official languages of Fiji are English and Fijian.

 What are their needs?

-Like any other location in the world, it is possible that other beliefs and even superstitions have been incorporated into the religious practices of the people.
-Every location throughout the world needs clear and concise expositional teaching of the Bible.
+Every location throughout the world needs clear and concise expositional teaching from the Bible.
 Any people, nation, or belief system can drift from the true teaching of the Bible over time.
-Norfolk Island will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.
-Another helpful practice is to train the trainers where missionaries can supplement the knowledge and materials used by local believers to teach their countrymen.
-It should also be kept in mind that learning from the locals can be a great opportunity for the missionaries as well.
+Fiji, like any other nation, will benefit from persistent Bible teaching reminding them of the true message from scripture as it was originally recorded.

-Bibles, teaching materials, and raw material supplies can be valuable gifts for people in remote areas since access to these supplies can have limited availability.
+Bibles, teaching materials, and raw material supplies can be valuable gifts for people in remote areas since access to these supplies can be limited.

 * Pray for God to call this people group to Himself